Ticket #6369 (closed enhancement: fixed)

 Seems like a good way although a little hard to pick one time over another.
 We would probably always go with 5pm.
 Perhaps the original 12noon suggestion would be as good a default as any.

-- Summary changed from Should use 12:00 for due time instead of 0:00 to Allow milestones to be set to a specific time
+Summary: | Should use 12:00 for due time instead of 0:00 → Allow milestones to be set to a specific time |

 A great big huge +1 here for setting milestone times, especially since we work with outside developers who have 5:00 PM deadlines.